Iamsdt/ThemeLibrary/README.md

 # ThemeLibrary
-A very easy Android theme library for choose theme.
+A very easy Android theme library for choose theme at runtime.

 ### Getting Started
 Very easy to provide option to user to change theme on their choice.
 This library has already some prebuilt theme.